Spiriax/Natural-Extended/README.md

 So, if I say, "I'm talking to you now Cloud.", then Cloud will respond.
 Now we can talk about anything, and Cloud will continue to respond every message.
 If I want to talk to Tifa, I can say "I'm talking to you now Tifa" and this unlocks the 'Conversation Lock' on Cloud, and only Tifa will respond from then on.
 Conversation Lock also works with 'Words or phrases that make every character respond'.
 So if I say, "Listen up everyone!", now both of my characters will respond every message, until another word or phrase is mentioned.

-### Feedback
+### Feedback and Current Status

 Let me know if you have any feedback!
 Are there any features that you'd like to see?
 And please let me know if there are bugs.
+I started using this extension myself recently because it has the primary features I wanted, so I thought it was time for a release!
 Currently, there are three bugs:

 * When you add or remove characters while the extension has text inside the text fields, but I *believe* it's purely visual and will come back once you switch group to a different one, and come back.
 * When you create a new group the Natural Extended layout will be visible from the previous group you were in.
 If you hit F5 to refresh SillyTavern before making a new group it will not look as messy, for now.